wghglory/angularTable/README.md

 #### How to achieve internalization or localization?

 To be honest, I never implement an app with internalization although I ever heard angular has i18n and l10n for this purpose.
-Localization, from my understanding, is to use local symbols, e.g. $ is for US and ￥ is for China.
+Localization, from my understanding, is to use local symbols. e.g. $ is US currency while ￥ is for China.
 This can be achieved by introducing **angular-locale_zh.js**.

 Internalization, here I mean shifting between English and Chinese, needs resources for both of them, and I just learnt that we can use angular-translate to do it.